lsst-dm/Openstack-tests/KubernetesCluster/README.md

   1) _Files in the wrong place_

   There seem to be a couple of bugs here.
 First of all there are two files, `kubernetes-salt.tar.gz` and `kubernetes-server-linux-amd64.tar.gz` that are in the wrong place.
-The scripts look for these under 'kubernetes/_output', but they are under `kubernetes/server`.
-So go ahead and create the folder `_ouput` and in there creatingte soft links to these two files.
+The scripts look for these under `kubernetes/_output`, but they are under `kubernetes/server`.
+So go ahead and create the folder `_ouput` and in there create soft links to these two files.

   When Kubernetes first starts the cluster, it copies these two files onto the server and unpacks them.

 2) _modify `/etc/hosts` on the remote VM_

-  At some point during the cluster set up, `acx` will have to resolve, so we need to add that to the `/etc/hosts` file ont he remote VM(s).
+  At some point during the cluster set up, `acx` will have to resolve, so we need to add that to the `/etc/hosts` file on the remote VM(s).
 In order to accomplish this `cd` into `/Users/sahand/LSST/kubernetes/cluster/openstack-heat/kubernetes-heat/fragments` and add the line

         echo "141.142.236.132 acx acx.ncsa.illinois.edu" >> /etc/hosts